hneth/unikn/README.md

 Background
 ----------

-Most major institutions devise corporate design (CD) manuals to create and maintain a consistent impression in presentations and publications.
+Many institutions devise corporate design (CD) manuals to create and maintain a consistent impression in presentations and publications.
 For instance, the [University of Konstanz](https://www.uni-konstanz.de/) introduced a highly recognizable corporate design in 2014.
 Its key component is the consistent use of a `Seeblau` color and a corresponding color palette that blends various shades of `Seeblau` (in boxes, lines, and other graphical elements) with text (in black-and-white).
 (See the official [brand information](https://www.uni-konstanz.de/en/university/news-and-media/create-online-and-print-media/corporate-design/) and the [Corporate Design Manual (pdf)](https://www.uni-konstanz.de/typo3temp/secure_downloads/57014/0/0143c03b80bd1fa99843c8f8686f806305928078/UKN_CD_Manual_150921.pdf) for details.)

 <!-- Goals of the unikn pgk: -->
 The **unikn** package aims to facilitate the use of corporate design elements for users of [R](https://www.r-project.org/).
 While the correct use of default specifications should be simple and straightforward, we leave some flexibility for expert users (e.g., for creators of scientific visualizations).